Last Updated: October 20, 2020

 When you contact us or visit our website, we may collect several types of information from and about you, including:

-- Personal information, such as your name, postal address, phone number, mobile phone number email address, account number and any other identifier by which you may be contacted online or offline.
+- Personal information, such as your name, postal address, street address, phone number, mobile phone number email address, account number, geolocation data and any other identifier by which you may be contacted online or offline.

-- Additional information volunteered by you during a loan inquiry process or other online application used to enable us to offer you the best products and services.
+- Additional information volunteered and/or provided by you during a loan inquiry or service process or other online application used to enable us to offer you the best products and services.

 When you visit our website, we automatically collect and store the following information about you: